 Fix 1: Force Reboot Your Phone

-The simplest way to start troubleshooting an iPhone stuck in “Attempting Data Recovery” is to try a force reboot.
+The simplest way to start troubleshooting an iPhone stuck in “Attempting Data Recovery” is to try a force reboot, commonly known as a hard reset.
 This will give your iPhone a fresh start and clear out any unwanted glitches that might be hindering the recovery process.

 Here are the steps to do it: